 The speed at which a developer finishes a task is an essential metric in any performance review, as is the way they handle iterative software development.
 Speed and iteration are critical when dealing with large teams working on a single project, individuals who often jump from one project and client to another, and firefighting efforts.
 A software engineer’s ability to start contributing quickly can make or break a project.

 While speed is a key metric, it is less valuable if it comes at a high price.
 The quality of code must be paramount and should not be compromised to meet tight deadlines.
 Code of lesser quality may cause headaches for the rest of the team or the organization later on.

 A code review ensures that someone examines code written by somebody else.
 The process, albeit time-consuming, is straightforward and a good way of ensuring and maintaining quality.
-Ongoing code review frees organizations from having to review every line of code written by its developers in its entirety.
-Code reviewers need to be highly skilled individuals capable of identifying various problems and critical areas that need attention, ranging from design and functionality to style and documentation.
+Ongoing code review frees organizations from having to review every line of code written by its developers.
+Code reviewers need to be highly skilled individuals capable of identifying various problems and critical areas that need attention like design and functionality, and style and documentation.

-Communication is not a technical skill but it can profoundly impact the quality of a software engineer’s work.
+Communication is not a technical skill, but it can profoundly affect the quality of a software engineer’s work.
 Engineers communicate with their peers, team leads, stakeholders, and clients routinely and need to demonstrate a high degree of responsibility and professionalism.

 Recruitment, Leadership, and Planning

 Senior software engineers and team leads often play key roles in recruitment, so it is important to review these aspects of their performance as well.
 If a team lead makes poor recruitment decisions, that impacts the whole team and possibly the entire organization.